Ramonywangziyao/Memo/README.md

 ### Invite Wishes
 This is a big and meaningful functionality.
 It means each uploader can decide to allow that profile to be shown to the world for a certain amount of time, so on a exploring like page, it can be seen by everyone and everyone can go to that profile, read their story and offer their wishes, how wonderful!

+### Offensive Content Detection
+The ability to detect any kind of offensive content should be gained automatically and manually.
+We cannot add more harm to their family!

 ### Donation
 This allows people goes to that profile can donate a certain amount of money to the family who lost their love.
 It will be very warm.